This espresso chocolate hazelnut shake from tastes super decadent, but is made with all wholesome and vegan ingredients. Perfect breakfast!

-Hey 👋!
-Sending out my calmest and warmest ways of being on this grey Sunday.
-I’m spending most of this weekend working while my man fixes up some things around the house, but that’s about it for us.
-I think we might be squeezing in a movie night and a trip to the gym if we’re lucky ;) We’re getting our downstairs measured for new floors next week and all of my excitement is focused on that, nerdy as it sounds.
+We’re getting our downstairs measured for new floors next week and all of my excitement is focused on that, nerdy as it sounds.
 When we moved into the house, we kind of clambered to get furniture into our living and dining area.
 Now that we have the space and time, we’re doing a more mindful/permanent refresh.
-Greige oak-y floors, cozier couch, lovingly distressed and chipped white dining room table, new shelving, and antique brass/indigo/blush everywhere essentially.

 While I dream about all of that, I’ve been putting a great new book to work in my kitchen.
 Ashley Melillo’s Blissful Basil, like her blog of the same name, has a special way of making you happy just by looking at it.
-One of the things that I love about my job is that I get to be on the receiving end of new cookbook promotions.
+One of the things that I love about my job is that I get to be on the receiving end of new cookbook releases.
 Ashley’s sincerity and want for a better world through food rings so true in this book.
-It’s a surprisingly rare thing!
-I feel connected to her worldview just by reading and working through the pages.

-There are notions of comfort in her recipes, but with much higher expectations via nourishing ingredients and creative cooking applications.
+There are notions of comfort in her recipes, but with nourishing ingredients and creative cooking applications.
 Her food style is clever and re-assuring in a way.
-I’m a person that eats about 98% plant-based because vegetables, pulses, whole grains, nuts, and seeds make me feel great and also because they put me at peace in a lot of ways.
-I never want for outright cheese or egg replacements, but at the same time, I crave balanced flavour and proper texture in my foods.
-I think Ashley has a firm grasp on this delicate balancing act.
+I’m a person that eats plant-based because vegetables, pulses, whole grains, nuts, and seeds make me feel great and also because they put me at peace in a lot of ways.
+I never want for outright cheese or egg replacements, but at the same time, I crave balanced flavour and texture in my foods.
+I think Ashley has a firm grasp on this balancing act.
 Familiar, but never too on-the-nose.

-I made her double chocolate hazelnut espresso shake because it really spoke to me when I was craving a chocolate shake for breakfast, basically.
-You guys are gonna freeeeaaaak if you make this.
-It’s rich and sweet and nutella-ish, but all the way healthy and energizing, too.
+I made her espresso chocolate hazelnut shake because it really spoke to me when I was craving a chocolate shake for breakfast.
+You will freak if you make this.
+It’s rich and sweet and nutella-ish, but all the way energizing, too.
 Other recipes from the book that I’ve been into: baked mostaccioli with walnut bolognese + cashew mozzarella, puffy potato pizza crust, chocolate chip coconut oil cookie bars, blueberry muffin energy bites, and the garlic mushroom tacos w/ chipotle tomato crema.
-Ashley is a plant-powered wizard and believe me when I say that she’s given this cookbook-fatigued gal a whole pile of new inspiration.
+Ashley is a plant-powered wizard.

 To keep with my happy hour/link lovin’ theme, I’ve got a couple things here for you to check out while you sip on this shake :)